Omicrxn/U.N.Squadron/Readme.md

 # How To Play The Game
 ## Controls
 ### GETTING STARTED
-1.Execute the U.N.SQUADRON.exe file in the U.N.SQUADRON folder.
+1. Execute the U.N.SQUADRON.exe file in the U.N.SQUADRON folder.

-2.Read the following instructions to learn the controls:
+2. Read the following instructions to learn the controls:

 ### CONTROLS FOR PC
 |Function|Keyboard|